| Home Intro Technical History Crew Models Gallery Kriegsmarine Archives More Forum Español UPDATES|

 10 June 1941: Operation Sommerreise.
 Transfer from Gotenhafen to Trondheim, Norway.
 In the afternoon, Lützow departs Gotenhafen and sails west to Kiel.

-11 June 1941: Departs Kiel on the evening escorted by destroyers Hans Lody, Friedrich Eckoldt, Karl Galster, Z23 and Z24.
+11 June 1941: Departs Kiel in the evening escorted by destroyers Hans Lody, Friedrich Eckoldt, Karl Galster, Z23 and Z24.

 14 June 1941: The damaged Lützow arrives in Kiel.

-June-December 1941: Under repair at Deutsche Werke, Kiel.
+June-December 1941: Under repair at Deutsche Werke, Kiel (Dock VI).

-January 1942: Captain Rudolf Stange assumes command of the ship.
+05 January 1942: Captain Rudolf Stange assumes command of the ship in Kiel.

 16 May 1942: Operation Walzertraum.
 Transfer of Lützow from Germany to Norway.
 Departs Swinemünde escorted by destroyers Richard Beitzen, Z29, and escort boat F1.
 In the evening, destroyers Hans Lody and Z27 join the group off Kiel.